NikTheGeek1/restaurant_app_java/README.md

 ## Restaurant Booking System:

-You have been tasked to create a booking system for a brand new restaurant.
-The restaurant needs a way to book and arrange tables for customers who are booking over the phone.
-This system is for the staff to use.
+This a booking system for a restaurant.
+The restaurant needs a way to book and arrange tables for customers who whant to book.
+This system is for the staff and the customers to use.

 ### MVP: